-Why would Microsoft be left behind in the race of embedded systems?
+Why would Microsoft be left behind in the race for embedded systems?
 Windows 10 IoT is a family of Windows 10 operating systems for the IoT sector.
 Besides, Windows IoT is divided into two-part.
 One is Windows 10 IoT core to support small embedded devices.
-Another one is Windows 10 IoT Enterprise for the industrial perspective.
+Another one is Windows 10 IoT Enterprise from the industrial perspective.

 - IoT enterprise operating system runs on the ARM processor.